Quick Start

 Step 2: Create an API Key

-After signing in, create an API key for your project.
+Next, create an API key to authenticate your project:

 1. In the sidebar, go to the API Key page.